angelxuanchang/nlp-class/hw0.md

 Along with your group members, register yourself as part of a group on [Coursys]({{ site.coursys }}).
 Please make sure you use exactly the same group name.
 We will use Coursys for providing you feedback on the autograded portion of the homework.

-Note that you will setup your group on Coursys, and we will copy the groupnames on to Canvas so your homework submission can also be done via Canvas.

 Create a memorable name for your group.
 If you need help, [seek help](https://www.wordlab.com/name-generators/team-name-generator/).

 Make sure there is no whitespace in your group name or anything that might cause a mojibake (please use plain ascii).